Diagnostics & Imaging

-Inpatient diagnostics imaging is provided through SRMC’s Department of Imaging.
+Inpatient diagnostic imaging is provided through SRMC’s Department of Imaging.
 Outpatient services can be scheduled at our Outpatient Diagnostics Center (ODC), which houses state-of-the-art imaging technology and a women’s center dedicated entirely to women’s radiology services.

 SRMC Department of Imaging